Anthony Labriola, a Long Island contractor and his two affiliate companies...

 The settlement resolves a lawsuit the state filed in May against the contractor, Anthony Labriola, and the companies, ALAC Realty LLC and ALAC Contracting Corp.

-The suit alleges that the defendants built a construction vehicle parking lot and storage facility along the Carlls River in West Babylon on a protected area, and that vegetation and trees were removed for building, “leveling a protected ‘buffer area’ adjacent to river wetlands,” according to a news release by the office of Attorney General Letitia James.
+The suit alleges that the defendants built a construction vehicle parking lot and storage facility along the Carlls River in West Babylon on a protected area, and that vegetation and trees were removed for building, “leveling a protected ‘buffer area’ adjacent to river wetlands,” according to a statement from the office of Attorney General Letitia James.

 In addition, the defendants must monitor the plantings to ensure the survival of at least three-quarters of what was planted; provide reports to the state until at least 2028; allow access for monitors; and further follow the state’s directives.

-In an interview, Labriola said he settled the matter even though he denies most of the allegations.
+In an interview, Labriola said he settled the matter even though he denied most of the allegations.

 “We made a business decision.
 We signed something to put this behind us forever and move on,” he said.